XHTML - Version 1.1

 Ruby Annotation Module - XHTML also uses the Ruby Annotation module as defined in RUBY and supports : ruby, rbc, rtc, rb, rt, rp.

 This section describes the differences between XHTML 1.1 and XHTML 1.0 Strict.
 XHTML 1.1 represents a departure from both HTML 4 and XHTML 1.0.

 The most significant is the removal of features that were deprecated.

 The changes can be summarized as follows:

-On every element, the lang attribute has been removed in favor of the xml:lang attribute.
+On every element, the lang attribute has been removed in favour of the xml:lang attribute.

-On the <a> and <map> elements, the name attribute has been removed in favor of the id attribute.
+On the <a> and <map> elements, the name attribute has been removed in favour of the id attribute.

 The ruby collection of elements has been added.